 Supporters have long argued such restrictions are needed to prevent voter fraud, while critics have decried the laws as undermining democracy and leading to the disenfranchisement of elderly and minority voters such as Harris.

-Courts also have weighed in on the topic, upholding laws that are generally narrow in scope while striking down others considered too broad.
+Courts have also weighed in, upholding laws that are generally narrow in scope while striking down others considered too broad.
 A federal appeals court last year struck down a package of laws passed in North Carolina, including voter ID, saying they targeted black voters "with almost surgical precision."

 The politicians and the lawyers may be at loggerheads, but to Harris, the injustice is beyond dispute.